Quaerite et invenietis — "Seek and you will find"

 —Kalika-Khenmetaten, Egyptian Masteress, circa 1370 B.C., quoted from our book 'A Great Master Speaks'

 “The objects around us are simply symbols that transmit meaning.
 We create objects just as we create words, to express something, some meaning or knowledge.
 This constant creation of physical reality through thoughts and mental images is what we do, all of us.
 It is the attainment of the ability to do it with knowing purpose and intent that provides actual power and freedom.
-This is how our tradition views the true nature of physical objects, and this is why we can manipulate what you see as physical reality through the techniques I am teaching you.” —Mani Choejor, B’on Sorceress of the 4000-year-old Tibetan tradition inherited from the ancient kingdom of Zhang Zhung, quoted from our book 'Teachings of a B’on Sorceress, The Ancient Powers'
+This is how our tradition views the true nature of physical objects, and this is why we can manipulate what you see as physical reality through the techniques I am teaching you.” —Mani Choejor, B’on Sorceress of the 4000-year-old Tibetan tradition inherited from the ancient kingdom of Zhang Zhung, quoted from our book 'True Experiences with a Sorceress of the Four Portals’'

 “The most important thing in life is to stop saying I should and start saying I will.